Span Pointer Networks for Non-Autoregressive Task-Oriented Semantic Parsing: Span Pointer Networks

 \subsection{Frame Representation}

 Our span-based frame representation is a variant of the \textbf{decoupled} frame representation \cite{decoupled}, following prior work in task-oriented semantic parsing \cite{decoupled, li-2020-mtop}.
 This representation requires frames to mimic tree structures comprised of ontology tokens (e.g., intents and slots) and utterance tokens, where, critically, utterance tokens appear only as leaf arguments to slots.
 However, seq2seq parsers fine-tuned on decoupled frames typically require text generation, as leaf arguments consist of text spans.
 We refer to the original decoupled representation as the \textbf{canonical form} and propose two successive modifications, the \textbf{index form} and \textbf{span form} which, together, enable span prediction.
 A side-by-side view of these forms is depicted in Table \ref{tab:decoupled-comparison}, and we elaborate on the non-canonical forms below: \begin{enumerate} \item \textbf{Index Form:} We capitalize on the closed nature of the semantic parsing task, replacing utterance tokens with index tokens which instead ``point'' to utterance positions \cite{rongali2020don}.
 Here, the definition of an index is contingent on the tokenization algorithm used and requires careful preprocessing of utterances and frames.
 However, when used consistently, index form yields several advantages.
 Transformers can model index-based frames out-of-the-box by leveraging the positional embeddings of utterance tokens \cite{transformer}.
 Furthermore, we can significantly restrict the decoder vocabulary as the maximum sequence length (e.g., 100) is typically several orders of magnitude smaller than the size of popular subword vocabularies (e.g., 50K BPE \cite{sennrich2015neural, roberta} and 250K SentencePiece \cite{kudo-richardson-2018-sentencepiece, conneau-2020-xlmr}). \item \textbf{Span Form:} From the index form, where utterance tokens are represented as index tokens, we create the span form, where the frame representation is simplified by collapsing index tokens into spans.
 Put simply, we modify leaf arguments to be index endpoints corresponding to utterance spans.
 To represent these spans, we use index tokens instead of text tokens primarily to eliminate ambiguity: if an utterance contains multiple instances of the same text token, it might be unclear which instance a span is referring to, but assigning tokens unique indices resolves this issue.
-In comparison to index form, one advantage of span form is that it reduces the absolute length of the frame in tail settings as large utterance spans are naturally compressed. \end{enumerate}
+In comparison to index form, one advantage of span form is that it makes the output space denser, improving the performance of the length module; for example, both the frames \texttt{[IN:CREATE\_CALL [SL:CONTACT \textrm{John} ] ]} and \texttt{[IN:CREATE\_CALL [SL:CONTACT \textrm{John Smith} ] ]} would share the same length class.
+The span form is also attractive in tail settings: it reduces the absolute length of the frame in open-text domains such as messaging since large utterance spans are naturally compressed. \end{enumerate}

 These forms, as we have described them, are different ``views'' of the same underlying decoupled frame representation, which allows for simple interoperability.
 Implementation-wise, to enable span prediction, we create \texttt{to\_span\_form()} and \texttt{from\_span\_form()} functions, which we use to encode and decode gold frames, respectively.